mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       >>> layer
       Layer(input_dim=200, output_dim=30, dtype=None)

-  Note that ``node1`` now has two training phases (in this case one for each internal node).
-Therefore ``layer`` now has two training phases as well and behaves like any other Node with two training phases.
-So you could stick ``layer`` into another ``FlowNode`` in another ``Layer`` and build arbitrary node structures this way.
+  in this example ``node1`` has two training phases (one for each internal node).
+Therefore ``layer`` now has two training phases as well and behaves like any other node with two training phases.
+  By combining and nesting ``FlowNode`` and ``Layer``, it is thus possible to build complex node structures.

-- For complicated hierarchical networks one might have to route different parts of the data to different nodes in a layer in complex ways.
-This is done by the ``Switchboard`` node, which can handle all the routing.
-A ``Switchboard`` gets initialised with a 1d Array with an entry for each output connection, containing the corresponding index of the input connection, e.g.:
+- When implementing networks one might have to route different parts of the data to different nodes in a layer in complex ways.
+This is done by the ``Switchboard`` node, which can handle such the routing.
+A ``Switchboard`` is initialized with a 1-D Array with one entry for each output connection, containing the corresponding index of the input connection that it receives its input from, e.g.:
   ::

       >>> switchboard = mdp.hinet.Switchboard(input_dim=6, connections=[0,1,2,3,4,3,4,5])